 We are making an important contribution with the semiconductor materials from our Performance Materials business unit.
 That’s because our high-tech materials permit the development of increasingly powerful microchips and sensors that form the backbone of self-driving vehicles.
 In a study, the auditing and consultancy firm PwC assumes that sales of semiconductors to the automotive industry will increase to US$ 68 billion by 2022.
 This development is due not only to the huge market potential of autonomous cars, but also to the increasing proportion of electric vehicles that require about twice as many semiconductors as conventional vehicles.

 If the promise of smart, autonomous traffic is to be realized not only in urban but also rural areas, not only high-performance microchips, but also large-scale networks will be needed.
 Smart antennas, which provide reliable and ultra-fast connections between cars and satellites even in remote regions, could represent a promising solution.
-Liquid crystal technology from Merck is important when it comes to manufacturing smart antennas.
+Liquid crystal technology from EMD Performance Materials is important when it comes to manufacturing smart antennas.

 From the bumper to the board computer

 It always fascinates me to see how many application possibilities exist for our products in cars alone.
 And the applications I’ve just mentioned are only a small sample.
-Among other things, Merck also manufactures functional coatings for the automotive industry that protect vehicles from scratches, dirt and corrosion.
+Among other things, EMD Performance Materials also manufactures functional coatings for the automotive industry that protect vehicles from scratches, dirt and corrosion.
 And we make pearl luster pigments for aesthetically appealing automotive coatings.
-So when you tell your electric car to drive you to the next supermarket, you can be pretty certain that Merck technology is also inside your car.
+So when you tell your electric car to drive you to the next supermarket, you can be pretty certain that our technology is also inside your car.